apache/calcite/site/_docs/howto.md

 asfGitSourcePassword=
 {% endhighlight %}

+Note:
-Note: Both `asfNexusUsername` and `asfSvnUsername` are your apache id with `asfNexusPassword` and `asfSvnPassword` are corresponding password.
+* Both `asfNexusUsername` and `asfSvnUsername` are your apache id with `asfNexusPassword` and `asfSvnPassword` are corresponding password.
+* Git source account can be configured to either Gitbox (the default) or Github.
+For Gitbox, `asfGitSourceUsername` is your apache id, and `asfGitSourcePassword` is the corresponding password.
+For Github, `asfGitSourceUsername` is your GitHub id while `asfGitSourcePassword` is not your GitHub password, you need to generate it in https://github.com/settings/tokens choosing `Personal access tokens`.

 When
 [asflike-release-environment](https://github.com/vlsi/asflike-release-environment)
 is used, the credentials are taken from
 `asfTest...` (e.g. `asfTestNexusUsername=test`)

-Note: `asfGitSourceUsername` is your GitHub id while `asfGitSourcePassword` is not your GitHub password.
-You need to generate it in https://github.com/settings/tokens choosing `Personal access tokens`.

 Note: if you want to use `gpg-agent`, you need to pass some more properties: